kiarie404/mini_C_compiler/syntax_parser/parser_with_sly/example_implementation_on_a_small_grammar/read_me.md

 - grammar.md
 - read_me.md
 - test_parser.py - outputs the syntax tree in the form of a python dictionary

-                 - outputs a json file called - syntax_tree_representation
-                 - This is because a json file can be converted to a visual presentation here : https://vanya.jp.net/vtree/
+                 -It also outputs a json file called - syntax_tree_representation -This is because a json file can be converted to a visual presentation here : https://vanya.jp.net/vtree/
-                    -